 - If the immigrant visa application is denied, the applicant risks being inadmissible to the U.S., unless parole or a nonimmigrant visa can be obtained.

-Summary: limited procedural rights, possibly longer processing time than adjustment of status, a little more dangerous, burdensome documents needed (police clearances), no work permit or travel permission benefits while case processing is ongoing.
+Summary: limited procedural rights, possibly longer processing time than adjustment of status, burdensome documents needed (police clearances), no work permit or travel permission benefits while case processing is ongoing, may be faster than AOS if concurrent AOS is not available.

 D) Consular Processing Red Flags